frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

-I myself keep my fingers crossed for local-first movement, which might look as something contradictory and incompatible with server-centric approach, but to me it is rather a complementary piece
+I myself keep my fingers crossed for local-first movement, which might look as something contradictory and incompatible with server-centric approach, but to me it is rather a complementary piece.
-After all, the goal is always the best solution, and the way to achieve that is using best suited tools and building bridges between them✌️
+After all, the goal is finding the best solution, and the way to achieve that is using best suited tools and building bridges between them✌️

 Thank you for reading, and see you next time 🖖

 [^1]:In some cases it might make sense to have logic at frontend — like in local-first apps, but the point is that invariants shall be verified in appropriate place, which would be the server in most cases